How Heavy Should a Weighted Blanket Be?

 Weighted blankets are generally considered safe for children aged 3 years and older who weigh at least 50 pounds.
 In recent years, a number of bedding brands have introduced weighted blankets specifically designed for children.
 These blankets typically weigh between 3 and 12 pounds.

-Parents should use caution with the “10% rule” when picking out a children’s weighted blanket.
+Parents should use caution with the “10% rule” when picking out a child’s weighted blanket.
 We recommend consulting a family physician to determine the right weighted blanket weight for your child – and even then, you may want to err on the lower end of the recommended weight range.

 Although weighted blankets have proven popular with kids, some of their medical benefits have been disputed.
 One study evaluated the effectiveness of weighted blankets in improving severe sleep problems for children with autism spectrum disorder.
 While participants enjoyed the blankets and felt comfortable, the blankets did not help them fall asleep or stay asleep during the night.